 Legal March Madness Betting

 The NCAA Men’s Division I Basketball Championship is one of the biggest sporting events of the year, so it should come as no surprise that sportsbooks offer legal March Madness betting.
 Yes, there is fun to be had in filling out your office bracket, but why not also make some real money to add to the excitement?
 Just think of all the opportunities there are to wager and win on the 68 teams that play in the single-elimination tournament throughout the month of March.
-It doesn’t matter if you are rooting for a No. 1 seed or on a No. 12 seed to cause an upset – bookmakers will have March Madness betting odds on every team in the tournament.
+It doesn’t matter if you are rooting for a No. 1 seed to go all the way or a No. 12 seed to cause an upset – bookmakers will have March Madness betting odds on every team in the tournament.

 Is It Legal To Bet On March Madness In The U.S.?